-Goshin Budo Jujutsu came about in the 1960s when some of the better parts of Jujutsu, Judo, ground fighting, defense to (and use of) edged weapons, gun and blunt instruments and Karate were put together to form this eclectic style.
+Goshin Budo Jujutsu came about in the 1960s when some of the better parts of Japanese Jujutsu (Hakko-ryu), Judo, ground fighting, defense to (and use of) edged weapons, gun and blunt instruments and Karate were put together to form this eclectic style.
 Goshin Budo Jujutsu means all- encompassing warrior’s art (another meaning of Jujutsu is gentle art but there's nothing gentle about it).
-It is a realistic style of self-defense based off samurai, with current real world applications.
-It is an organic style as it constantly changes, building on lessons learned, and allows you to grow as a martial artist by learning more about the techniques you already know.
+It is a realistic style of self-defense based off samurai, adapted to current real world applications.
+It is an organic style as it constantly changes, building on lessons learned and allows you to grow as a martial artist by learning more about the techniques you already know.
 The more you learn, the better you get and the more you improve, the more options you have.
 This style is based off anatomy, physics and geometry.
 If you put in the time and effort, within 6-9 months you will notice a vast improvement on your abilities and will walk out of class with your head held high and realize you are able to defend yourself in many situations.
 As in any martial art style, there's no substitute for mat time.
 It only gets better from there.
-Many things in this style are based on probabilities of the type of attack and the likelihood of escape based on percentages.
+Many things in this style are based on probabilities of the attack and the likelihood of escape.
 The head of Goshin Budo, Sensei Tom Fressle is constantly looking for ways to simplify techniques while making them more effective.
 Goshin budo sets ourself apart from others with our realistic basic self defense techniques .

 Many martial art styles say they do or teach “self defense”.
 With respect, most do not.
 Some believe that because you could use a punch, kick, block or takedown to defend yourself, that they are doing self defense.

 In my opinion and that of Sensei Tom Fressle, there are several criteria that must be met in order to call any martial art form a “self defense” style.